-The Discover it Balance Transfer card does not have a no balance transfer fee offer.
-It does give you a 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)* introductory transfer fee on balance transfers completed within the first 90 days that you have the card.
-After that, it’s 5%.
+The Discover it® Balance Transfer card does not have a no balance transfer fee offer.
+It does give you a 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)*.

-The it Balance Transfer card’s introductory APR is 0% for 18 months on balance transfers and 0% for 6 months for purchases.
-Once the intro rate expires, the regular APR of 11.99% - 22.99% (V) will apply to any unpaid balance and all future purchases and balance transfers.
+The Discover it Balance Transfer card’s introductory APR is 0% for 18 months on balance transfers and 0% for 6 months for purchases.
+Once the intro rate expires, the regular APR of 16.24% - 27.24% Variable will apply to any unpaid balance and all future purchases and balance transfers.

 Doing a balance transfer means using a new credit card to pay down existing debt from another credit card or loan.
 A transfer should save you money on interest and enable you to pay off your debt faster.
 But if you’re not careful, you could wind up with even more debt and a higher interest rate than you started with.

-You have moderate debt: The best balance transfer cards have minimum credit limits of $500 - $1,000, but will offer higher credit limits to people with higher credit scores.
+You have moderate debt: The best balance transfer cards have minimum credit limits of $500 - $1,000.
+But the issuers will offer higher credit limits to people with higher credit scores.
 If you have a lot of debt, you may only be able to transfer part of what you owe.

 You take fees into account: Balance transfers cost you a percentage of the total debt transferred, usually 3% to 5%.
 That fee gets added to your balance on the new card.
-So the balance plus the fee must be less than or equal to your credit limit on the new card.
-A few cards do not charge a transfer fee.
+So, the balance plus the fee must be less than or equal to your credit limit on the new card.
+There are a few cards that do not charge a transfer fee.